 The doctor can often conclude that a person has bursitis from the person’s history and physical examination.
 He or she will sometimes take some fluid from the swelling for further investigation.
 This happens, for example, when the doctor wants to know if a bacterial infection is the cause.
 Blood tests and additional examination, such as X-rays, exclude other causes.

-Depending on the cause of bursitis, a particular treatment will be chosen.
+Depending on the cause of bursitis, a specific treatment will be chosen.
 When posture or overload is the cause and the symptoms are not severe, the doctor may refer the patient to a physical therapist for posture and exercise advice.
 If the cause is not the bursa itself, but the joint, for example due to gout, the doctor will deal with this first.
 If there is a bacterial infection, the patient receives antibiotics.
 The doctor may prescribe an anti-inflammatory painkiller, also called NSAID.
 This will reduce the swelling and stiffness of the joint.
 In case of severe bursitis, the doctor can inject corticosteroids into the bursa or prescribe them as a tablet.

 If the above treatments don't work, it may be that the patient needs surgery.
 In an operation, the bursa is then removed.
 This is a relatively minor procedure.